n1shan1/local-beam-fullstack/Readme.md

-Here’s the **complete documentation** for your file-sharing backend application.
-You can save this as a text file (e.g., `documentation.txt`) for future reference.

----

 # **File-Sharing Backend Documentation**

 This backend application is built using **Node.js** and **Express**.
 It provides APIs for file sharing, including features like file browsing, upload/download, clipboard sync, and ZIP creation.
 Below is an in-depth explanation of the codebase.